Great Hanoi Rat Massacre: Social environment and French government policy at the time

 During the early period of French rule in the Union of Indochina, colonial officials knew almost nothing about the tropical diseases they would encounter.
-When epidemics of Smallpox, diarrhea, Dengue fever, Syphilis, etc. would break out they could do nothing but erect barriers between them and the natives.
+When epidemics of smallpox, diarrhea, dengue fever, syphilis, etc. would break out, they could do nothing but erect barriers between them and the natives.
 The French regarded their colonial empire as a Mission Civilisatrice and justified the urban renovations of Hanoi as an act to "combat disease".

-While during the 1890s Hanoi was being equipped with modern sewers using the latest technology and the city received its own freshwater system, the access to these resources was quite strictly divided between racial lines as the system only served the White parts of town while very little Asians actually had access to the benefits of the city's new urban infrastructure.
+During the 1890s, Hanoi was being equipped with modern sewers using the latest technology and the city received its own freshwater system, access to these resources was quite strictly divided between racial lines as the system only served the White parts of town while very little Asians actually having access to the benefits of the city's new urban infrastructure.
 While the newly built French-style villas contained both running water systems and modern flush toilets, most of the Vietnamese and Chinese residents of the city who resided in the Old Quarter had to collect water from public fountains.
-The human waste commonly found in these public fountains were removed by pre-dawn night-soil collectors.
-Rather than having any proper sewers the Old Quarter only contained gutter drains.
+The human waste, commonly found in these public fountains, was removed by pre-dawn night-soil collectors.
+Rather than having any proper sewers, the Old Quarter only contained gutter drains.

-On 8 January 1902, Yersin was accredited to be the first Headmaster of Indochina Medical College by the Governor-General of French Indochina, future president of France Paul Doumer.
-Yersin as well as a number of other medical experts in Hanoi were concerned about the bubonic plague arriving there from southern China on the newly established steamship lines.
+On 8 January 1902, Yersin was accredited to be the first headmaster of Indochina Medical College by the governor-general of French Indochina, future president of France, Paul Doumer.
+Yersin, as well as a number of other medical experts in Hanoi, was concerned about the bubonic plague arriving there from southern China on the newly established steamship lines.

 As the source of the plague was in Yunnan, the French vilified China and Chinese people.

 First attempts to control the rat population

-During the beginning of the campaign in April 1902 the Government-General of French Indochina hired professional Vietnamese rat-catchers, these would descend into the sewers to hunt the rats down, and be paid for each rat that they had eliminated.
+During the beginning of the campaign in April 1902, the Government-General of French Indochina hired professional Vietnamese rat-catchers, these would descend into the sewers to hunt the rats down, and be paid for each rat that they had eliminated.